jonathan-kee/DNS-Container/readme.md

 3) node02 (Bind9 DNS Slave)
 4) node03 (DNS Client)

+# Simple Project
+1) ubuntu-host
+2) ubuntu-host
+^
+Test if they can ping each other

 # Tutorial
 - on node01
 - Install bind with below commands